 The carbon skeleton that makes up its structure comes from Acetyl-CoA, whether derived from glucose or fatty acid oxidation.
 Synthesis takes place in the cytosol, and because this is an anabolic metabolic pathway, NADPH serves as the provider of reducing equivalents.

-The first phase of cholesterol biosynthesis is the formation of mevalonate, which takes place in a sequence of three reactions, by Thiolase (ACAT), HMG-CoA synthase (HMGCS), and HMG-CoA reductase (HMGCR), respectively.
-In these reactions, CoA groups are being cleaved off with only the reductase step using reducing equivalents, in the form of 2 NADPH spent to produce mevalonate.
-HMG-CoA Reductase is the rate-limiting step in the pathway, and also serves as the key regulatory enzyme for the synthesis of cholesterol.
-Later we will discuss how a class of drugs called Statins inhibits cholesterol synthesis by attenuating HMGCR.
+Cholesterol biosynthesis begins with the formation of mevalonate, which takes place in a sequence of three reactions: Thiolase (ACAT), HMG-CoA synthase (HMGCS), and HMG-CoA reductase (HMGCR).
+In these reactions, CoA groups are cleaved off, with only the reductase step using reducing equivalents, in the form of 2 NADPH that is spent to produce mevalonate.
+HMG-CoA Reductase is the rate-limiting step in the pathway, and also serves as the key regulatory enzyme to synthesize cholesterol.

-Mevalonate Kinase (MVK) converts Mevalonate to mevalonate-5-phosphate by hydrolyzing ATP, and then mevalonate-5-phosphate is phosphorylated a second time by Phosphomevalonate kinase (PMVK) to produce mevalonate-5-pyrophosphate in a reaction that also uses ATP.
+Mevalonate Kinase (MVK) converts mevalonate to mevalonate-5-phosphate by hydrolyzing ATP.
+Then, Phosphomevalonate kinase (PMVK) phosphorylates mevalonate-5-phosphate a second time, producing mevalonate-5-pyrophosphate in a reaction that also uses ATP.

-The Starter unit of cholesterol synthesis, Δ3-Isopentenyl-PP, is formed by the ATP-dependent action of diphosphomevalonate decarboxylase (MVD), which can readily be converted by Isopentenyl-P2 Δ-isomerase (IDI-1) to the repeating unit of cholesterol synthesis, dimethylallyl pyrophosphate.
-The starter unit and repeat unit are joined together by dimethylallyl transferase (DMAT) to form geranyl-pyrophosphate, which undergoes conversion to farnesyl-pyrophosphate by geranyl transferase.
+The ATP-dependent action of diphosphomevalonate decarboxylase (MVD) forms the starter unit of cholesterol synthesis, Δ3-Isopentenyl-PP. Isopentenyl-P2 Δ-isomerase (IDI-1) converts MVD to the repeating unit of cholesterol synthesis, dimethylallyl pyrophosphate.
+Dimethylallyl transferase (DMAT) combines the starter unit and repeat unit to form geranyl-pyrophosphate, which undergoes conversion to farnesyl-pyrophosphate by geranyl transferase.

-This linkage of start and repeat units occurs by “head-to-tail” nucleophilic substitution and the subsequent formed geranyl-pyrophosphate serves as the primer for an analogous condensation yielding farnesyl-pyrophosphate.
+This linkage of start and repeat units occurs by “head-to-tail” nucleophilic substitution, and the subsequently formed geranyl-pyrophosphate serves as the primer for an analogous condensation yielding farnesyl-pyrophosphate.

-Squalene is formed from the “head-to-head” condensation of 2 farnesyl-pyrophosphate molecules by Squalene synthase (SQS), in a reaction that requires NADPH as a cofactor.
-Eukaryotic cells and prokaryotes differ in their sterol synthesis at this juncture, as our cells use require the presence of oxygen (and NADPH) to fuel the reaction (squalene monooxygenase) that forms squalene-2, 3-epoxide.
-Prokaryotes anaerobically produce a similar compound to cholesterol, called hopanoids.
+Squalene is formed from the “head-to-head” condensation of two farnesyl-pyrophosphate molecules by Squalene synthase (SQS), in a reaction that requires NADPH as a cofactor.
+Eukaryotic cells and prokaryotes differ in their sterol synthesis at this juncture.
+Our cells require oxygen (and NADPH) to fuel the reaction (squalene monooxygenase) that forms squalene-2, 3-epoxide.
+Prokaryotes anaerobically produce a compound called hopanoids, which is similar to cholesterol.

-Lanosterol synthase produces lanosterol; the first compound on the way to cholesterol that has four closed defined rings, and from this point a sequence of 19 reactions proceeds with the removal of three methyl groups in the formation of zymosterol.
-Zymosterol’s double bonds are rearranged, and eventually, one is removed, depending on the tissue in which the synthesis takes place.
-The conversion of lanosterol to zymosterol takes place by enzymes that require eleven NADPH, and cholesterol’s synthesis from zymosterol requires an addition of two NADPH in the rearrangement/removal of double bonds.
+Lanosterol synthase produces lanosterol, which is the first compound on the way to cholesterol that has four closed defined rings.
+From this point, a sequence of 19 reactions removes three methyl groups to form zymosterol.
+Zymosterol’s double bonds are rearranged; eventually, one is removed, depending on the tissue in which the synthesis takes place.
+The conversion of lanosterol to zymosterol takes place by enzymes that require eleven NADPH.
+Cholesterol’s synthesis from zymosterol requires an additional two NADPH to rearrange/remove double bonds.

-An important conversion of cholesterol that takes place is esterification with long-chain fatty acids (e.g.; palmitic acid) in the endoplasmic reticulum, which blocks the polar head group of cholesterol, and thus its inclusion as a membrane fluidity buffer.
+An important conversion of cholesterol that takes place is esterification with long-chain fatty acids (e.g., palmitic acid) in the endoplasmic reticulum, which blocks cholesterol’s polar head group and, thus, its inclusion as a membrane fluidity buffer.

-Cholesterol degradation leads to bile acids, which occurs in the liver and proceeds with the excretion of bile into the small intestine.
+Cholesterol degradation leads to bile acids, which occur in the liver and excrete bile into the small intestine.
 Bile acid amides form conjugates with taurine or glycine, which dissociate completely at physiological pH levels due to their low pKa values.
-Therefore bile serves as good anionic detergents for the body, and form cylindrical micelles.
-They act as emulsifiers of lipids in the intestine, and their structures allow for them to be readily resorbed by the intestinal mucosa.
+Therefore, bile serves as a good anionic detergent for the body and forms cylindrical micelles.
+It emulsifies lipids in the intestine so the intestinal mucosa can resorb them.

 Regulation of Cholesterol Synthesis

-The formation of mevalonate by HMG-CoA Reductase is strictly regulated, as it is the key reaction in the pathway leading to cholesterol.
-Glucagon, (and thus cAMP) induces HMG-CoA Reductase Kinase to phosphorylate HMG-CoA, thereby inhibiting the enzyme.
-HMG-CoA will be shuttled to the mitochondria for the production of ketone bodies instead.
-When there is adequate glucose intake, insulin induces HMG-CoA Reductase Phosphatase to dephosphorylate the enzyme, which allows for the production of mevalonate, and eventually cholesterol.
+The formation of mevalonate by HMG-CoA Reductase is strictly regulated because it is the key reaction in the pathway leading to cholesterol.
+Glucagon (and thus cAMP) induces HMG-CoA Reductase Kinase to phosphorylate HMG-CoA, thereby inhibiting the enzyme.
+HMG-CoA will be shuttled to the mitochondria to produce ketone bodies instead.
+When there is adequate glucose intake, insulin induces HMG-CoA Reductase Phosphatase to dephosphorylate the enzyme, which allows for the production of mevalonate and, eventually, cholesterol.

-Conversely, when there are high levels of cholesterol, or the cell needs to use precursors to produce other metabolites, SREBP is prevented from translocating to the nucleus and binding to SRE, causing the production of HMG-CoA reductase to be attenuated.
+Conversely, when there are high levels of cholesterol, or the cell needs to use precursors to produce other metabolites, SREBP is prevented from translocating to the nucleus and binding to SRE, attenuating the production of HMG-CoA reductase.

 HMG-CoA reductase is regulated at additional levels: Glucocorticoids (metabolites of cholesterol) and other compounds accelerate HMGCR mRNA breakdown.
-In addition, HMG-CoA reductase is regulated by sterol-accelerated ubiquitination and degradation.
-However, no total blockade of the enzyme occurs, since sufficient intermediates have to be supplied for the synthesis of non-sterols.
+Also, HMG-CoA reductase is regulated by sterol-accelerated ubiquitination and degradation.
+However, no total blockade of the enzyme occurs since sufficient intermediates must be supplied to synthesize non-sterols.
 Similar regulation is exerted with HMG-CoA synthase and mevalonate kinase.

 Transport of Cholesterol

 Lipoproteins are spherical complexes of lipid and protein, which include chylomicrons, very-low-density lipoproteins (VLDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
-These all differ in their lipid and protein compositions, size, density, and site of biosynthesis.
+They differ in their lipid and protein compositions, sizes, densities, and biosynthesis sites.
 Lipoproteins function in the transport of lipids between tissues.
-Cholesterol is one of the lipids that are transported, and as a result of their less than perfect transport, there is a gradual deposition of cholesterol in tissues, which is a potentially life-threatening condition when plaques form in blood vessels.
+Cholesterol is one of the lipids that is transported.
+As a result of their less than perfect transport, cholesterol is deposited in tissues gradually.
+This could lead to a potentially life-threatening condition when plaques form in blood vessels.

-Lipoproteins are composed of an endogenous or exogenous triacylglycerol or cholesteryl esters forming a core surrounded by shell composed of apolipoproteins, phospholipids, or free cholesterol.
+Lipoproteins are composed of endogenous or exogenous triacylglycerol or cholesteryl esters, forming a core surrounded by a shell composed of apolipoproteins, phospholipids, or free cholesterol.
 The polar portions of the lipids are oriented so that they are on the surface of the lipoprotein, and this makes them soluble.

-The apolipoprotein portion associated with lipoprotein particles has a number of diverse functions, such as providing recognition sites for cell-surface receptors, and as activators of lipoprotein metabolism.
-They are divided by structure and function into five major classes, A through E, with most classes having subclasses, for example, apolipoprotein (or apo) A-I and apo C-II.
+The apolipoprotein portion associated with lipoprotein particles has several diverse functions, such as providing recognition sites for cell-surface receptors and activating lipoprotein metabolism.
+They are divided by structure and function into five major classes, A through E. Most of the classes have subclasses, for example, apolipoprotein (or apo) A-I and apo C-II.

 Elimination of Cholesterol

 After LDL enters the liver, cholesterol esters are hydrolyzed lysosomal cholesterol esterase.
-Excess cholesterol produced in this way activates acetyl-CoA cholesterol acyl-transferase (ACAT), which acts to re-esterify cholesterol into cholesterol esters that can be deposited as lipid droplets, or mobilized again to where it is needed.
+The excess cholesterol produced in this way activates acetyl-CoA cholesterol acyl-transferase (ACAT), which re-esterifies cholesterol into cholesterol esters that can be deposited as lipid droplets or mobilized again to where it is needed.

 Disturbances in cholesterol metabolism cause various diseases.
 In familial hypercholesterolemia, the uptake of cholesterol into the cells by LDL receptors is diminished.
-Therefore, in spite of high plasma cholesterol concentration, (intracellularly regulated) cholesterol synthesis still proceeds at high speed.
+Therefore, despite high plasma cholesterol concentration (intracellularly regulated), cholesterol synthesis still proceeds at high speed.